- Courses for incoming students

 Course registration for incoming exchange students starts on one specific day for all courses, about 6 weeks before the semester starts.

-The registration period for the winter semester 2019/2020 starts on August 8, 2019 at 14:00 / 2pm, Vienna time (CEST), and ends on August 25, 2019.
+The registration period for the summer semester 2020 starts on January 29, 2020 at 14:00 / 2pm, Vienna time (CEST), and ends on February 9, 2020.
 The registration dates indicated in the syllabi are not valid for incoming exchange students.

 To register for courses, please use the LPIS system.
 You can find more information about LPIS and how to log in here.
 Course registration takes place on a first-come, first-serve basis and some courses can fill up within seconds.
 You should have several courses to fall back on if your first choices are full.
 Be sure to continuously check LPIS during the registration period, since spots may become available again.
 For courses that are currently full, you may apply for a waiting list.
 You will receive an email from WU’s International Office with instructions about the waiting list process.